EVTA-EU/AISVE/README.md

 - `README.md` - Project-specific documentation
 - `requirements.txt` - Python dependencies
 - `model/` - AI models and training notebooks (for advanced projects)

+## Project Context and Objectives

+### Main Objectives
+- **Raise awareness** of sustainability and develop innovative approaches to teaching and learning
+- **Develop skills and confidence** of teachers in the development and use of AI solutions
+- **Encourage teachers** to design and share innovative and effective practices for sustainability through AI-based technologies
+- **Create a network** of #AI-SAVES VET Clubs where students and teachers can produce collaborative solutions to address sustainability issues
+- **Reinforce links** between schools, NGOs, companies, teacher training centers, professional associations, and universities

+### Project Components
+This repository contributes to the broader AISVE ecosystem which includes:
+- **AI KIT:** Microprocessors, cameras, sensors, and actuators for hands-on learning
+- **MooC:** Online course "AI-SAVES: Artificial Intelligence and Sustainable Automated Vision for Environmental Solutions"
+- **AI-SAVES@ProjectHub:** Resource hub for sharing pedagogical projects within the VET community
+- **#AI-SAVES VET Clubs:** School-based clubs for knowledge dissemination and ongoing development

+### Target Groups
+**Direct:**
+- VET teachers and trainers from partnership organizations
+- VET teachers and trainers from across Europe
+- VET students

+**Indirect:**
+- VET Schools
+- Companies
+- NGOs and civil society organizations
+- Environmental associations
+- Other relevant stakeholders

 ## Projects by Difficulty Level